Muddz/QuickShot/readme.md

 ## Example of simplest usage:

-When no attributes is specified the library will just use the defaults as such:
+In this simple case where no attributes is specified the library will just use defaults as such:

 _Filename_ will be named to a timestamp when `save()` is called.
 _Path_ will default to `/Pictures` in the internal storage.